-- The option comes in handy if you want a particular (very large) machine to be backed up by Agent for VMware (Windows) via a fibre channel while other machines are backed up by virtual appliances. - It is necessary to use this option if one or more of the agents have locally attached storages (p.
-17). - Let's assume you want to back up 20 virtual machines using three Agents for VMware.
-Five machines out of 20 need to be backed up to Acronis Cloud Storage.

-Allocate one of the agents for cloud backups.
+- It is necessary to use this option if one or more of the agents have locally attached storages (p.
+15). - Let's assume you want to back up 20 virtual machines using three Agents for VMware.
+Five machines out of 20 need to be backed up to Acronis Cloud Storage. - Allocate one of the agents for cloud backups.
 Then, bind each of the five machines with this agent.
-The remaining 15 machines will be distributed among the three agents.

-As a result, the cloud backups of a virtual machine will be sent to a single archive.
+The remaining 15 machines will be distributed among the three agents. - As a result, the cloud backups of a virtual machine will be sent to a single archive.
 Without the binding, each agent will create its own archive in the cloud storage, starting from a full backup.
 So, backups of one machine will be distributed among up to three archives.